Mollie Williams: Career

 In 1905, Hersh appeared on stage at Miner's Bowery Theatre (originators of “get the hook”) using the name Mollie Williams.
 Williams was subsequently signed as a chorus girl in Al Reeve's Big Beauty Show on the Eastern Burlesque Wheel.
 In 1907, while performing in the chorus of The Behman Show, Williams persuaded the producer to stage her impersonation of Anna Held.
 Williams' imitation of Held was a hit, one that led to principal roles in shows produced by Jack Singer and Robert Manchester.
 During this time, Williams was known for her wisecracking comedy and risqué dramatic scenes, such as the Dance L’Enticement.

 With support from producer Max Spiegel, Williams became head of her own burlesque company in 1912.
 As director and star of The Mollie Williams Show, she succeeded in creating a “snappy musical show [that] when in perfect running order ought to be ranking right up among leaders of the Eastern Wheel.”
-The Mollie Williams Show featured a host of the Columbia Wheel's most talented comedians, soubrettes, and chorus girls.
+The Mollie Williams Show featured comedians, soubrettes, and chorus girls from the Columbia Wheel.
 Williams herself appeared during the second act.
 She sang, danced, joked, and starred in dramatic playlets that she wrote.
 Williams kept the Dance L'Enticement in the show, but instead of performing it herself she gave it to the male comedians and played it for laughs.
 Citing Williams’ star power, Variety’s burlesque critic wrote, “burlesque boasts very few women of the Mollie Williams type.
 The lack of them is a prevailing weakness with most of the wheel shows...Mollie is a whole show in herself.”

 Williams began producing her own shows with her own company during the 1915–1916 season of The Mollie Williams Show.
 It was around this time that she first performed her best known acts, namely a letter carrier ragtime number and a fashion show “for the ladies.”
 Williams frequently touted her appeal with women.
 Early in her career, she told reporters that she tested new burlesque bits on her sisters.
 Later, Williams admitted that she would listen closely to women in the audience and rewrite scenes until they laughed.
 As a producer, Williams honed her image as a sympathetic boss, casting herself as a friend to the chorus girls because she had once been one herself.

 The Mollie Williams Show was a major financial success for the Columbia Wheel.
 Williams’ box office returns were second only to Jean Bedini, Columbia's top-performing male producer and performer.